 A successful landing page has a very specific purpose.
 The idea is to capture leads through form submissions.
-That’s it and that’s all.
-Earning that form submission is the challenge.
-I wanted to provide insight into one of our most successful landing pages to help you when you're building your next campaign.
+Earning that form submission is the real challenge.
+We wanted to provide insight into how we create our most successful landing pages to help you when you're building your next campaign.

 Build a Winning Landing Page

 What makes a landing page successful?
 There’s no definitive conversion rate you need to hit.
-An exceptional landing page conversion rate is 12% (source).
+An exceptional landing page usually has a conversion rate of around 12% (source).
 Keep in mind, a "good" number is different for every business.
-In most cases a 5% conversion rate is successful.
+In most cases, a 5% conversion rate is considered very successful.

 Here’s a peek behind the curtain.
-This is a screen grab from our HubSpot portal.
+This is a screengrab from our HubSpot portal.
 Some context… this page was published in March 2018.
-These stats were captured in July 2018. (hello, from the past).
+The page has been continuously updated and improved over the last three years to ensure we are reaching the right people with the right content.
+These stats were captured in September 2021.

-This is the story behind our construction marketing checklist and how it’s been one of our most successful landing pages in 2018.
+This is the story behind our construction marketing checklist and how it’s been one of our most successful landing pages since 2018.

 Let’s start at the beginning.
 The offer was designed to be extremely specific.
 We wanted to provide a helpful piece of content for the home construction industry.
 This allowed us to use specific copy and images to speak to our target audience and appeal to their pain points.

 We learned two very important rules while crafting this page.
 The first being that you should always maintain the focus of the landing page on your content and never be afraid to make mistakes when you’re figuring out what landing pages your audience wants to see.